Nooberieno/DnD-Homebrew/Gojo's Guide to Cursing/subclasses/Jujutsu Sorcerer.md

 ### level 6: Reverse Cursed Technique
 Starting at 6th level you learn how to reverse your reverse your technique to heal instead of harm.
 As a bonus action, you can heal yourself for an amount equal to 1d6 + your sorcerer level + your charisma modifier.
 You can use this feature a number of times equal to your Charisma modifier (minimum of once), and you regain all expended uses when you finish a long rest.

-### Level 10: Resilience of the Obscene
-When you reach 10th level, when you take damage, you can use your reaction to gain resistance to that instance of damage.
-You can use this feature an amount of times equal to your proficiency modifier.
-Once you use this feature, you can't use it again until you finish a short or long rest.

 ### Level 14: Jujutsu Mastery
 Using Jujutsu you have controlled the raw magic flowing through your veins.
 At level 14, when casting a spell of 5th level or below you can spend 4 sorcery points for one of the following effects:
 - Omit both the Verbal and Semantic components of a spell